Teen facing judge after 68-year-old woman shot at Chelsea bus stop

-Jefferson Barrillas, 18, of Lynn is due to face a judge in Chelsea District Court on Wednesday on multiple charges including armed assault to murder.
-He was arrested in Malden.
+Jefferson Barrillas, 18, of Lynn pleaded not guilty to multiple charges, including armed assault to murder, in Chelsea District Court on Wednesday.

 Emergency crews were called to the scene near a Silver Line stop on Washington Avenue around 1 p.m.
 Friday for reports of the shooting, according to a release issued by the police last week.